Templates · Budgeting

 What if I have money left over at the end of the month?

 That means your budget was not truly zero-based.
-Assign the surplus to next month's savings, an extra debt payment, or a sinking fund.
-The goal is intentional allocation, not just spending less.
+Put the extra toward next month's savings, an additional debt payment, or a sinking fund.
+The whole point is being intentional, not just spending less.

 Related templates